 American Nazi Party Commander George Lincoln Rockwell, flanked by two members of the party, listening to Malcolm X’s speech at Black Muslims meeting held at the Uline Arena.
-This is amazing, very powerful shot.
+This is an amazing, very powerful shot.
 Not just from a historical point of view, but also photographically very strong, you can almost feel the tension.
-The guy on the left looks like he’s not overly happy to be present, whereas the guys on the middle and right fully believe they’re in the right.
+The guy on the left looks like he’s not overly happy to be present, whereas the guys in the middle and rightfully believe they’re in the right.

 On Sunday, June 25, 1961, Rockwell and ten troopers attended a Black Muslim rally at Uline Arena in Washington.
 They watched in awe as convoys of chartered buses unloaded hundreds of passengers outside the arena and the Muslim vendors made a killing on official souvenirs and literature.
 The Nazis were frisked at the door of the arena by several well-dressed but stern-looking Fruit of Islam guards—the Gestapo of the Nation of Islam.